sagor999/poker_ml/strategy.md

 Noticed that I am not playing good in the evening.
 When I am tired, I tend to gamble and do stupid decisions.

+Also I need to tighten my range just a tad I feel like, especially 30 min into the game.
+I noticed I get bored and start playing weaker games, then catch a week pair and get way too aggressive.
+I am too aggressive, and quite often put money into pot.
+Look at the hand, if it is nuts or near to it, then be aggressive, otherwise pair it down I think.

+Also, do not think that other player is bluffing or semi bluffing.
+If someone posts 20+BB raise, most probably they have nuts and best option is to fold.